-Cancún is a popular Caribbean tourist destination on the northeast tip of Mexico’s Yucatán Peninsula, in Quintana Roo, which also is called the Mexican Caribbean.
+Cancún is a popular Caribbean tourist destination on the northeast tip of Mexico’s Yucatán Peninsula.
+This is in Quintana Roo, which also is called the Mexican Caribbean.
 Next to 22 km of beaches, you’ll find a wide variety of resorts, spas, clubs, and malls.
 Cancún, now a city of over 700,000 inhabitants, literally did not exist before the 1970s.
 It was a tourist project started at that time by the Mexican government in a sparsely inhabited, pristine area.
 Since then it has grown to become a big city and one of the premier beach resort destinations in the world.
 It is the home of the Mayan archaeological wonders, turquoise seas, a bountiful underwater world, and world-class vacation amenities.
 It is still considered the gateway to the Mayan World (“El Mundo Maya”).
 Mayan temples and ritual sites are everywhere, some smothered by lush jungle, others easily accessible.

 When to travel to Cancún